karlwancl/Trady/README.md

         {
             // Your construction code here

-            // You can make use of other indicators for computing your own indicator, and you should register your first-level dependency through RegisterDependents method
+            // You can make use of other indicators for computing your own indicator, and you should register your first-level dependencies through RegisterDependents method
             _smaIndicator = new SimpleMovingAverage(equity, param1);
             RegisterDependents(_smaIndicator);
         }